Low Testosterone May Cause Health Problems That Lead To Erectile Dysfunction

 Investigating the Link between Erectile Dysfunction and Testosterone Deficiency

-The research Yassin performed with scientists from The Netherlands, Germany, and the United Arab Emirates, aimed to determine in men with erectile dysfunction (ED) the prevalence of hypogonadism.
+The research Yassin performed with scientists from The Netherlands, Germany, and the United Arab Emirates aimed to determine in men with erectile dysfunction (ED) the prevalence of hypogonadism.
 It is the scientific term for testosterone deficiency.
 Therefore, the study sought to establish a connection between erectile dysfunction and testosterone deficiency.

-Study Shows Testosterone Deficiency in 18.3% of Men with Erectile Dysfunction
+Study Shows Testosterone Deficiency in 18.3% of Men with Erectile Dysfunction.

 Over a two-year period, the investigators studied 771 patients who sought treatment for ED, with an average age of 56.
-Consequently, the patients underwent a comprehensive screening for low testosterone and indicators of the metabolic syndrome.
+Consequently, the patients underwent a comprehensive screening for low testosterone and indicators of metabolic syndrome.
 They are a cluster of risk factors that increase the chances of developing heart and vascular disease and type 2 diabetes.
 Thus, the study aimed to uncover testosterone deficiency in men with erectile dysfunction.
+Among the 771 men, 18.3 percent of the men (141 men) had testosterone deficiency.
+Authors could not previously detect it, though.
+In comparison, the prevalence of hypogonadism in the general population of men age 45 and older is about 12 percent, Yassin said.
+Therefore, the study highlights the significant prevalence of undetected testosterone deficiency in men with erectile dysfunction.

 High Incidence of Diabetes, Hypertension, and Dyslipidemia in Men with Erectile Dysfunction

-Of all the men in the study, 270 (35 percent) had type 1 or type 2 diabetes.
-According to study data, diabetes was a new diagnosis for eight of the men.
-In addition, they found high blood pressure in 239 men (31 percent).
-Twelve (12) of these men had been unaware of it.
 Furthermore, among the 162 men (21 percent) who had dyslipidemia–abnormal cholesterol or triglycerides–nine of them had not previously been diagnosed.
 Moreover, 108 men, or 14 percent, had varying degrees of coronary heart disease.
-Five of them receiving this diagnosis for the first time, Yassin said.
+Five of them received this diagnosis for the first time, Yassin said.
 Hence, the study highlights the high incidence of diabetes, hypertension, and dyslipidemia in men with erectile dysfunction.

 Assessing Testosterone Deficiency and Metabolic Syndrome in Men with Erectile Dysfunction

 Given the findings, it is crucial to assess testosterone deficiency and any underlying signs of the metabolic syndrome in men with ED–especially older men.
-As a result, they should receive evaluation not only for ED but also for testosterone deficiency and the potential presence of the metabolic syndrome, as the author advised.
+As a result, they should receive evaluation not only for ED but also for testosterone deficiency and the potential presence of metabolic syndrome, as the author advised.

 Article Source: http://www.eurekalert.org/pub_releases/2008-06/tes-ltm061408.php

-More details, please contact Core Medical Group in Boca Raton – FL.
+For mHowever, the authors could not have detected it previouslyore details, please contact Core Medical Group in Boca Raton – FL.